anima-wg/brski-cloud/anima-brski-cloud.md

 The Cloud Registrar MAY issue a 202 response code if it is willing to issue a voucher, but will take some time to prepare the voucher.

-The voucher MUST include the "est-domain" field as defined in {{RFC8366bis}}.
+The voucher MUST include the new "est-domain" field as defined in {{RFC8366bis}}.
 This tells the pledge where the domain of the EST service to use for completing certificate enrollment.

 The voucher MAY include the "additional-configuration" field.